 Your earning potential is contingent on your experience and the jobs you take.
 Some people start really low, earning just a few cents per word on content mill work, others get gigs right away that pay $200+ for a 1500 word article.

-When you look at lists of stay at home mom jobs, this one always pops up.
+When you look at lists of stay-at-home mom jobs, this one always pops up.
 That’s because it’s a great creative outlet for moms who are looking to bring in some extra cash.
+Blogging easily has the highest income potential out of anything on this list — some bloggers make $10,000+ every month!

-Now, it’s not easy, and you won’t start earning right away.
-Blogging is a loooooong game.
+Blogging is a long game.
 It can take months to earn a dime.
-But the draw is that you get to write and share whatever it is that you’re passionate about.
+But the draw is that you get to write and share whatever it is that you’re passionate about, whether that's parenting, health and beauty, fitness, cooking, woodworking, entrepreneurship, etc.

 Parents know how to put out fires and manage schedules.
 I mean, those are some of the most valuable and marketable skills we have (if you could put “parenting” on a resume).
 This is a lot of what virtual assistants do, and M$M’s very own Mel does that while staying at home with her four young children.
 I know for a fact that she’s the glue holding this entire operation together.